testRTC/watchRTCSDK-Android-TwilioSampleApp/README.md

 - Run the quickstartKotlin app on two Android devices or emulator.
 - Press the video call button at the bottom right portion of the screen and type a room name to connect to a Room.
 In both device room name should be same.
 - On another device, use an additional access token with a different identity to connect to the same room.
-- The generated token have short expiry time so whenever you get `Failed to connect` error in the application then need to generate token and again and rerun the application.
+- The generated access token have short expiry time so whenever you get `Failed to connect` error in the application then need to generate token and again and rerun the application.
+The error indication that there is some issue facing to connect with twilio server.

 Further Reading
 -----------